Genomicsplc/ukb-pret/README.md

 input PRS.
 A CSV named `evaluation_metrics.csv` is also produced which can be used to create your own bespoke plots and figures from the raw data.

-*Examples of the phenotypes used to generate the Enhanced PRS set can be found in the [pheconstructors directory](./pheconstructors) (see the [README](./pheconstructors/README.md) for instructions on how to run these in the RAP)
+*Notebooks for generating some of the Enhanced PRS phenotypes can be found in the [pheconstructors directory](./pheconstructors) (see the [README](./pheconstructors/README.md) for instructions on how to run these in the RAP)